sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2022-01-05-crop-and-resize-jpeg-images-using-csharp/index.md

   * resize JPEG images programmatically;
   * resize JPEG images proportionally.

-Besides, you can learn more about Aspose.Imaging for .NET API using the&nbsp;[documentation][23].
-In case of any ambiguity, please feel free to contact us on the&nbsp;[forum][24].
+Besides, you can learn more about Aspose.Imaging for .NET API using the [documentation][23].
+In case of any ambiguity, please feel free to contact us on the [forum][24].

 ## See Also